virtualeconomy/v-systems/README.md

 sbt packageAll
 ```

 .deb and .jar packages will be in /package folder.
-To build testnet packages use
+To build testnet .deb packages use

 ```
 sbt -Dnetwork=testnet packageAll